11 Superfoods to Boost Your Health

 1. BLUEBERRIES

+WHAT'S IN IT?
 Blueberries are packed with antioxidants, including vitamin C, and also constitute a good source of fiber.

 WHAT DOES IT DO?
 Fiber normalizes bowel movements, lower cholesterol and helps control blood sugar levels, while antioxidants help guard against a range of cancers, heart disease, asthma, arthritis, Alzheimer's and age-related neurological diseases.